-Subjects were randomized in 3 groups 1:1:1 and assigned a different treatment sequence (A, B or C) per Table 1.
-In each treatment period, subjects received TNG 11mg t.i.d (7am, 1pm, 8pm).
-A washout period of 4 days allowed endogenous testosterone levels to return to normal, based on known half-life (<100 min).
-A Symptomatic state was induced with Dactylis glomerata pollen inside an ACC starting 2.5 hr prior to administering each dose of TNG.
-TNSS scores were also recorded every 15 min for 4 hours after each dose.
-Subjects were included in the PK set, if all TNSS scores showed absence of symptoms during the entire asymptomatic treatment period ($\leq 2/12$ for the TNSS and $\leq 1/3$ for nasal congestion) and demonstrated moderate to severe symptoms during the entire symptomatic periods ($\geq 6/12$ for the TNSS and $\geq 2/3$ for nasal congestion).
+Subjects were randomized in three groups 1:1:1 and assigned a different treatment sequence (A, B, or C) (Table 1).
+In each treatment period, subjects received TNG 11 mg tid (7 am, 1 pm, 8 pm).
+A washout period of four days allowed endogenous testosterone levels to return to normal, based on known half-life (<100 minutes).
+A symptomatic state was induced with Dactylis glomerata pollen inside an ACC starting 2.5 hours prior to administering each dose of TNG.
+TNSS scores were also recorded every 15 minutes for four hours after each dose.
+Subjects were included in the PK set if all TNSS scores showed absence of symptoms during the entire asymptomatic treatment period (≤2/12 for the TNSS and ≤1/3 for nasal congestion) and demonstrated moderate to severe symptoms during the entire symptomatic periods (≥6/12 for the TNSS and ≥2/3 for nasal congestion).
 Safety endpoints included tolerability, assessment of adverse events (AEs), nasal examination, and vital signs, which were monitored at each visit.
 Complete blood count, clinical chemistry profile, and urinalysis were performed at screening and at study completion.
-All reported AEs were deemed treatment emergent (TEAE).
+All reported AEs were deemed treatment-emergent (TEAE).
 Normal regulatory classification was used to define serious adverse events (SAE) or serious adverse reactions (SAR).

-Phase 3 Study
+Phase 3 study

-Study design and procedures of the multi-site Phase 3 study with 306 hypogonadal males treated with either 22 mg (11mg b.id.) or 33mg (11 mg t.i.d) TNG was reported previously.11 The primary endpoint was the percentage of patients in the eugonadal (normal) range, as determined by measurement of sTT levels after 90 days treatment.
-Two successive, open-label safety extensions allowed patients to remain on study drug to 6 months or to 1 year.
-Patients with AR were randomized 1:1 to the 2 starting doses in the study.
+Study design and procedures of the multi-site phase 3 study with 306 hypogonadal males treated with either 22 mg (11 mg bid) or 33 mg (11 mg tid) TNG was reported previously.
+The primary endpoint was the percentage of patients in the eugonadal (normal) range, as determined by measurement of sTT levels after 90 days of treatment.
+Two successive, openlabel safety extensions allowed patients to remain on study drug to six months or to one year.
+Patients with AR were randomized 1:1 to the two starting doses in the study.
 The study was registered with clinicaltrials.gov prior to study start (NCT01446042).
-Stratification for AR history was performed post-hoc by Nuventra (Raleigh, NC).
+Stratification for AR history was performed post-hoc by Nuventra (Raleigh, NC, U.S.).